The Columnist Forum

 Pride and Prejudice by Jane Austen is a classic novel that has stood the test of time.
 First published in 1813, the novel follows the story of Elizabeth Bennet, the second of five daughters in a middle-class family, as she navigates the social and romantic complexities of life in 19th-century England.

 The novel is set in a society where marriage is the ultimate goal for young women, as it is seen as a means of securing their financial and social status.
-Elizabeth is determined to marry for love, rather than for social advantage, which sets her apart from the other young women of her class.
-Her attitudes are challenged when she meets Mr. Darcy, a wealthy and proud gentleman who initially dismisses her and her family as being beneath him.
+Elizabeth determined to marry for love, rather than for social advantage, which sets her apart from the other young women of her class.
+Her attitudes challenged when she meets Mr. Darcy, a wealthy and proud gentleman who initially dismisses her and her family as being beneath him.

 You might also like